yaseen-naseer/futsal/README.md

 The UI automatically follows your system theme.
 Switch your operating system or browser to dark mode to experience the darker palette.

 ### Routes
-Navigate between the dashboard and stats tracker views using the on-screen controls or by visiting the respective routes (`/dashboard`, `/stats`).
+Navigate between the dashboard, stats tracker, and scoreboard views using the on-screen controls or by visiting the respective routes (`/dashboard`, `/stats`, `/scoreboard`).

 ### Animations
 Key interface elements such as the live indicator and score updates use smooth animations to improve readability.
 These animations are powered by Tailwind CSS utility classes.